hughescr/mcp-proxy-processor/IMPLEMENTATION_PLAN.md

 - ✅ Can define backend servers in configuration
 - ✅ Can define groups with tool selections
+- ✅ Backend servers can be launched and managed
+- ✅ MCP clients can connect to backend servers
+- ✅ Tools and resources can be discovered from backends
+- ✅ Requests can be proxied to backend servers
 - ⬜ Can start MCP server for a group
-- ⬜ Can execute tools through the proxy
+- ⬜ Can execute tools through the proxy (end-to-end)
 - ⬜ Can override tool descriptions
 - ⬜ Works with Claude Desktop
 - ⬜ Admin interface functional